Distances

 - Dorney/Bray Marina 121.0

-A footbridge takes you across the river to the marina at Bray and a car park.
-Across the river and slightly downstream is Oakley Court Hotel, a magnificent gothic structure which was frequently used in the Hammer House of Horror films, made by nearby Bray Studios.Staying on the left bank there is a road leading to a car park and beautiful Dorney Court, a Tudor Manor House and latterly a popular film set (pictured left).
+The Summerleaze footbridge takes you across the river to the marina at Bray and a car park.
+In the opposite direction a path will take you to beautiful Dorney Court, a Tudor Manor House and latterly a popular film set (pictured left).
+Sliding Doors anyone?

 - Dorney Lake 122.8